-AB: The second thing I’d say is that memorization is a muscle.
+Alberto Bonilla: The second thing I’d say is that memorization is a muscle.
 If you wanna be really good at memorizing, you should be constantly reading text that is difficult.
-Constantly memorize them.
-If they don’t get an audition for three months, actors don’t reflex that muscle for three months.
+Constantly memorize it.
+If they don’t get an audition for three months, actors don’t get to flex that muscle for three months.
 Then they freak out that they can’t memorize that heavy script.
 It’s just like in a gym– Go take a class.
 Go on a website to download a script- even if it’s not the right type for you.
-Go ahead and memorize something from the NY times.
+Go ahead and memorize something from the NY Times.
 Memorize a new Shakespeare monologue.–If you get that working, then when you do get a scene with 24 hours to memorize, you’ll be off-book and ready to go because you’re in shape.

 If you’re an actor but you don’t like memorizing, don’t be an actor.
 You can’t be an actor, it’s a job requirement.
 Your job is to take the existing text and make it into behavior.
 If you have trouble memorizing, then you need to work on it.
 Everyday.
 If a ballerina gets dizzy when she turns, she can’t be a ballerina.
 So she has two choices—she works on her double pirouette until she won’t get dizzy, or she quits.
 If you are somebody who wants to be an actor and you can’t memorize lines, you have two choices: Learn.
 Work, read, get over it and master it, …or quit.